tari-labs/tari-university/src/cryptography/amortization-bp-ipp/mainreport.md

 the final single proof from linear-time to sub-linear marginal verification time.

 As mentioned above, the aim with Recursive Proof Compositions is two-pronged.
 Construction of "proofs that verify other proofs" as well as construction of "proofs that are capable of verifying other instances of themselves", [[6]].
-The discussions in this report focuses on the latter, while the former will be part of forthcoming reports as it requires delving into understanding cycles of elliptic curves.
+The discussion in this report focuses on the latter, while the former will be part of forthcoming reports as it requires delving into understanding cycles of elliptic curves.